SHANK3

 SH3 and multiple ankyrin repeat domains 3 (Shank3), also known as proline-rich synapse-associated protein 2 (ProSAP2), is a protein that in humans is encoded by the SHANK3 gene on chromosome 22.
 Additional isoforms have been described for this gene but they have not yet been experimentally verified.

 Function

-This gene is a member of the Shank gene family.
+This gene is one of the 3-member Shank gene family (Shank1-3).
 The gene encodes a protein that contains 5 interaction domains or motifs including the ankyrin repeats domain (ANK), a src 3 domain (SH3), a proline-rich domain, a PDZ domain and a sterile α motif domain (SAM).
 Shank proteins are multidomain scaffold proteins of the postsynaptic density that connect neurotransmitter receptors, ion channels, and other membrane proteins to the actin cytoskeleton and G-protein-coupled signaling pathways.
 Shank proteins also play a role in synapse formation and dendritic spine maturation.

 Clinical significance

 Mutations in this gene are associated with autism spectrum disorder.
-This gene is often missing in patients with 22q13.3 deletion syndrome (Phelan-McDermid syndrome), although not in all cases.
+This gene is often missing in patients with 22q13.3 deletion syndrome (Phelan–McDermid syndrome), although not in all cases.